Agoric/agoric-sdk/lib/ag-solo/contracts/README-contract.md

 #   NAME#nnn
 ```

-The numeric suffix **nnn** is chosen to make a unique ID by the registry.
+The numeric suffix **nnn** is chosen by the registry to make a unique ID.

+Again, note that all the `contract-*.js` in this directory are automatically uploaded when ag-solo first starts.